Riding camels in Egypt - all you need to know in 2024!

 What to wear when riding a camel in Egypt?

-The temperatures in Egypt can get very hot, especially at the tourist sites in Giza and Luxor, as it is all open air, therefore, the risk of sun stroke is very high.
+The temperatures in Egypt can get very hot in summer months, especially at the tourist sites in Giza and Luxor, as it is all open air, therefore, the risk of sun stroke is very high.

 I would recommend you wear a cap, or a Neme (head cloth), along with adequate sun cream on your arms and legs.